OWASP/www-chapter-owasp-chapter-information/index.md

 ## FAQ

-* What are the shared services the Foundation provides to chapters for free?
+* **What are the shared services the Foundation provides to chapters for free?**
   - Meetup Pro Group
   - Zoom Shared account with Google Group for the Leader
-- Google Group -Chapter Mailing list
+  - Google Group - Chapter Mailing list

-* How do leaders request the shared services the Foundation offers?
+* **How do leaders request the shared services the Foundation offers?**
   Please enter a ticket for each shared service -> Submit a [Contact Us - Chapter Support - Request for Shared Service ticket](https://owasporg.atlassian.net/servicedesk/customer/portals)

-* Where are all the approved OWASP Policies?
+* **Where are all the approved OWASP Policies?**
   All of OWASP's approved policies are publicly posted on the OWASP website for transparency for all to read.[OWASP POLICY page](https://owasp.org/www-policy/)

-* Where is the OWASP Foundation's annual financial information?
-All of the Foundation's financial information is posted for transparency on the [Finance page](https://owasp.org/finance/) The [2022 Approved Budget](https://owasp.org/www-staff/budget/2022) can be found on the OWASP website finance page.
+* **Where is the OWASP Foundation's annual financial information?** All of the Foundation's financial information is posted for transparency on the [Finance page](https://owasp.org/finance/) The [2022 Approved Budget](https://owasp.org/www-staff/budget/2022) can be found on the OWASP website finance page.

-* Where are the current monthly OWASP's financial statements?
+* **Where are the current monthly OWASP's financial statements?**
   The OWASP Board meeting agenda/minutues is open to the public as well as posted on the [OWASP wesbite/Global Board page](https://owasp.org/www-board/)for anyone to read.
 OWASP outsources all accounting to Virtual.
 Click on any months's agenda/minutes and then click on Financial package that months financial infomation.

-* What is the 2022 approved Budget?
+* **What is the 2022 approved Budget?**
 The approved budget can be found on the OWASP website [Finance page Annual Budgets](https://owasp.org/finance/)

-* Are chapters required to hold events?
+* **Are chapters required to hold events?**
   No, chapters are only required to hold 3 meeting activites, in 12 months.
 Meetings are informal repeatable gatherings of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction, such as sharing information or reaching agreemeent.
 Meetings may occur face-to-face or virtually.

-* Events are now seperate from chapters and chapter meetings.
+* **Events are now seperate from chapters and chapter meetings.
 See the OWASP Event policy on the procedures to follow if you would like to submit to hold an approved OWASP event.
-The [OWASP Events team](mailto:events@owasp.com) will review you request and respond.
+The [OWASP Events team](mailto:events@owasp.com) will review you request and respond.**